How to Launch a Revit File into Prospect

-- Select any 3D views you would like to import as Viewpoints the pop-up window.
+- Select any 3D views you would like to import as Viewpoints in the pop-up window.

 - Click 'Start Processing'.

-Note: When the export completes, Prospect will pop up and prompt you to add the file to a new or existing Project folder.
-(Pro, Pro Plus, and Workstation users).
+- When the export completes, Prospect will pop up and prompt you to add the file to a new or existing Project folder.
+(Except Legacy Prospect Basic users)

 - Your file is ready to review in VR!